mdavy86/kiwifruit-graph-theory/code/visualisation/fruitWeight.md

 in the fast lab.
 Three different canopy structure treatments (Conventional Spur, Strung) were replicated over three vines.

-This dataset provides the entire population of fruit weights in 2020, and the underlying sampling distribution for G3, a control for the Gold programme.
-From this dataset we can examine the underlying within vine variability of fruit weights;
+This data set provides the entire population of fruit weights in 2020, and the underlying sampling distribution for G3, a control for the Gold programme.
+From this data set we can examine the underlying within vine variability of fruit weights;

 Tabulating Numbers of fruit per vine assessed by Vine and Treatment;